ImagingInformatics/machine-learning/Documentation/HOWTO-1.md

 hardware called out by the Docker author that you intend to use?

-For the purpose of this HOWTO, we will assume the user is going to pull down and run the DOcker based on Dr. George Shui's Keras based DOcker.
+For the purpose of this HOWTO, we will assume the user is going to pull down and run the DOcker based on Dr. George Shih's Keras based Docker.
 The link to that (and its requirements) is here

 https://github.com/ImagingInformatics/machine-learning/tree/master/docker-keras-tensorflow-python3-jupyter